sse-secure-systems/connaisseur/docs/RELEASING.md

 ## Merge PR

 Run `git checkout master` to switch to the `master` branch and then run `git merge develop` to merge `develop` in.
-Then run `git push` and `git push --tags` to publish all changes and the new tag.
+Then run `git push origin master --tags` to publish all changes and the new tag.

 ## Create release page